 - JUST DO IT!
 You can do it.
 Learning a language is one of the most worthwhile ways you can spend your time.
 If you want to become a pro, you will.
 It is not an overnight success, and some languages may be harder than others (yes Lithuania I’m looking at you) but it is not impossible.
 Even the slightest bit of genuine effort will get you a long way.

-Do it for love and enjoy the amount of appreciation and love that you deserve in return.
+Do it for love, my loves, and enjoy the amount of appreciation and love that you deserve in return.